Siteimprove/alfa/docs/api/alfa-math.real.modulo.md

 ## Remarks

-The modulo operation is different from the remainder operation supported natively in JavaScript through the % operator.
+The modulo operation is different from the remainder operation supported natively in JavaScript through the `%` operator.
+The modulo operation always returns a result with the same sign as the divisor.